Vasectomies are a widely used method of contraception today. The failure

 in 60-70% of cases if the vas deferens was not excessively destroyed in

 the original vasectomy procedure.
 Unfortunately, these results are not

 always the case and the actual patency rate (i.e. sperm are found in the

-sperm will not be normally functional therefore the surgery probably will
+successful, the sperm will not be normally functional therefore the surgery

 The other approach available today is to carry out In vitro fertilization

-(IVF) and intra-cytoplasmic sperm injection (ICIS) using aspirated sperm.
+(IVF) and intra-cytoplasmic sperm injection (ICSI) using aspirated sperm.

 We've always been able to aspirate sperm using a fine gauge needle

 directly from the testicles.
 Under local anesthesia, it is quite realistic